 While its origins are still a little fuzzy, Iran, Turkey, India and Arab countries have certainly been smoking hookah for a very long time.
 In the last few decades, the normal traditional narghile was changed into fruit-flavored hookahs.

 Today shisha is very common among the younger generation of the Middle East and Central Asia, and it’s quickly spreading around the world.

 There are different hookah sets, mainly they have only one pipe but some have many so at the same time more than one person can smoke it.

 Many open-air restaurants and coffee shops in the Middle East and Central Asia serve hookah.
 In fact, when you scroll down the food menu, you will see the hookah flavors list and prices.

 I have seen many ordering foods, hookah and tea altogether, obviously hookah and tea for after the meal.

 Last time in Afghanistan we were invited to a friend’s house and the first thing he offered us was tea and hookah on a big tray, even though I refused to smoke on an empty stomach.

-I tried different light hookah flavors in Abu Dhabi, Istanbul, Iran and Afghanistan but I can’t smoke for long myself, a couple of puffs and I choke.
-I’m not encouraging anyone to smoke hookah but if you wish to try while traveling in the countries I mentioned, here are my tips on what hookah flavors to pick.
+I’m not encouraging anyone to smoke hookah but if you wish to try it while traveling in the countries I mentioned, here are some hookah tips on what flavors to pick.